SingingHead: A Large-scale 4D Dataset for Singing Head Animation: SingingHead Dataset

 \textbf{Equipment and process.} We leverage Azure Kinect Camera to capture RGB video at 30 fps with a resolution of $3840\times2160$.
-We record audio using COMICA VM20 microphone.
+We record audio using the COMICA VM20 microphone.
+We also download original songs from the Internet and use software to remove the vocals to obtain pure background music.
 To supplement our sequential data with high-quality shape information, we further use light stage cameras to synchronously capture photos of the volunteers up to 6$K$ resolution in nature expression from 51 different views and then reconstruct fine-gained 3D scans using Metashape~\cite{metashape}.
 Concretely, we played the original song (in Bluetooth earphones), and subtitles (on the screen), and recorded the volunteers' singing video and audio simultaneously.
-It is worth mentioning that all the four operations are fully synchronized, and we record song by song.
+It is worth mentioning that all these four operations are fully synchronized, and we record song by song.
 After a volunteer finishes all his songs, we capture his multi-view photos using the light stage.